-The median age of Marion, Polk, and Yamhill Counties are 37, 37, and 38.6 years old respectively, slightly younger than the state median age of 39.5 years old (Appendix C).
-Of the working population, 15% are pregnant or parenting children under 18, yet all three counties are childcare deserts (three or more kids waiting for every childcare spot) for children under five.
-According to the 2022 Oregon's Child Care Deserts Report ("Oregon's Child Care Deserts 2022: Mapping Supply by Age Group And"), every county in Oregon is experiencing an inadequate supply of regulated childcare, especially in infant and toddler care.
+The median ages of residents in Marion, Polk, and Yamhill Counties are 37, 37, and 38.6 years old respectively, slightly younger than the state median age of 39.5 years old (Appendix C).
+Of the working population,15% are pregnant or parenting children under 18, yet all three counties are childcare deserts (three or more kids waiting for every childcare spot) for children under five.
+According to the 2022 Oregon's Child Care Deserts Report ("Oregon's Child Care Deserts 2022: Mapping Supply by Age Group and Percentage of Publicly Funded Spots"), every county in Oregon is experiencing an inadequate supply of regulated childcare, especially in infant and toddler care.